 The Higher Learning Commission Reaffirms Kent State University’s Accreditation until

-Find additional information concerning Kent State University's accreditation process Open Pathway.
+Kent State University has maintained accreditation through HLC since 1915.
+Find additional information concerning Kent State University's accreditation process the HLC Open Pathway.